 And now there are three.

 Point guard Mario Chalmers has become the third Miami Heat player secured on the books for 2010-11.
-The Heat has picked up the option on his rookie contract.
+The Heat has picked up its third year option on his three-year contract.
 The team had until June 30, the official end of the 2009-10 season, to make its decision.

 Chalmers now joins Michael Beasley and Daequan Cook as the only Heat players locked into 2010-11 salaries.

 Still to be determined are the $885,120 player option held by center Joel Anthony, who faces a June 24 deadline, the $17.1 million player option held by Dwyane Wade, and the Heat’s buyout decision on the final three years of the contract of James Jones.

 Both Wade and Jones are expected to become unrestricted free agents, with the decisions on those matters due by June 30, a day before the N.B.A.’s free-agency negotiating period begins.